sede-open/pyELQ/CONTRIBUTING.md

 -->

 # Getting started with contributing
-We're happy for everyone to contribute to the package by proposing new features, implementing them in a new branch and creating a pull request.
+We're happy for everyone to contribute to the package by proposing new features, implementing them in a fork and creating a pull request.
 In order to keep the codebase consistent we use some common standards and tools for formatting of the code.
 We are using poetry to keep our development environment up to date.
 Please follow the instructions here https://python-poetry.org/docs/ to install poetry.
 Next, pull the repo to your local machine, open a terminal window